szat/MVV1/README.md

 Six of these parameters are straightforward:

-data_store_path: absolute path of the data_store folder within the repository video_path_1 = absolute path of the first video file video_path_2 = absolute path of the first video file video_width = horizontal pixel resolution of the videos video_height = vertical pixel resolution of the videos framerate = FPS of the videos;
+* data_store_path: absolute path of the data_store folder within the repository
+* video_path_1 = absolute path of the first video file
+* video_path_2 = absolute path of the first video file
+* video_width = horizontal pixel resolution of the videos
+* video_height = vertical pixel resolution of the videos
+* framerate = FPS of the videos;

 Please note that the videos that are being interpolated must have the same resolution and framerate.
 Importantly, they do not have to be the same duration.
 The syncing of the video is taken care of by the following two parameters:

-start_offset = This gives an integer constant offset from the beginning of both videos.
-This can be set to zero if you want to start at the very beginning. delay = The delay is a floating point number specifying the delay in seconds of the second video relative to the first video.
+* start_offset = This gives an integer constant offset from the beginning of both videos.
+This can be set to zero if you want to start at the very beginning.
+* delay = The delay is a floating point number specifying the delay in seconds of the second video relative to the first video.
 In order to calculate the offset, separate the audio from the video files using ffmpeg, and then process the audio files with the MATLAB script audio_sync.m, provided in the repository.

+In order to get the delay, you need to extract the raw audio files with the following ffmpeg command (directly from the command line):

+ffmpeg -i input-video.avi -vn -acodec copy output-audio.mp4

 If you shoot your own videos to process with this approach, we recommend an inwards camera angle between 20 and 30 degrees.